Iowa Code 142A.4 – Commission duties

 Terms Used In Iowa Code 142A.4

-• Department: means the Iowa department of public health.
+- Department: means the department of health and human services.
 See Iowa Code 142A.2

-• Director: means the director of public health.
+- Director: means the director of health and human services.
 See Iowa Code 142A.2

 2. Provide a forum for the discussion, development, and recommendation of public policy alternatives in the field of tobacco use prevention and control.